Introduction

 Transport

 The Walk has been divided into sections according to the many handy railway stations along the route.
 Some display the Lea Valley Walk swan symbol signs and waymark the route from the station to the Walk.
-Rail information is available on 08457 484950.
-An all zones Travelcard, available from all London stations and allowing travel on buses, national rail trains and underground, is both convenient and best value when walking south of Enfield.
+Rail information is available on 03457 484950.
+An all zones Travelcard, available from many London stations and allowing travel on buses, national rail trains and underground, is both convenient and best value when walking south of Enfield.

 Accommodation